luvtiwadi/luvtiwadi/README.md

 - 👋 Hi, I’m @luvtiwadi
-- 👀 I’m interested in c++ , Python,Machine Learning
+- 👀 I’m interested in java ,DSA, Machine Learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working on problem solving skill
-- 💞️ I’m looking to collaborate on c++ programs
+- 💞️ I’m looking to collaborate on java programs
-- 📫 You can email-id==> lovetiwadi5@gmail.com
+- 📫 You can email- lovetiwadi5@gmail.com

 <!---
 luvtiwadi/luvtiwadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.